Faroe Islands: A journey across 7 beautiful places is written by Sarah Green.

 The trip to the city with the distinctive name Gjógv is one of the most beautiful car journeys on your journey in the Faroe Islands.
 The hairpin bends take you past the Faroe Islands' highest mountain Slætteratindur, before you land safely again between the colorful houses in Gjógv.

-The natural harbor of the town is incredibly beautiful, and to the left of the harbor is a path up the mountain to a fine vantage point where you can look over to the island of Kalsoy.
+The natural harbor in the town is incredibly beautiful, and to the left of the harbor a path goes up the mountain to a fine vantage point where you can look over to the island of Kalsoy.
+When the James Bond film 'No Time to Die' came out, tourism to Kalsoy increased considerably, as the island is the center of one of the central scenes in the film.
+No spoilers from here.

-Faroe Islands in the north of the kingdom is an overlooked - but quite obvious - destination for nature lovers in particular.
+The Faroe Islands in the northern part of the kingdom are an overlooked - but quite obvious - destination for nature lovers in particular.

 What to see in the Faroe Islands?
 Sights and attractions